 Amit Lahav’s production invites the audience to experience a series of extraordinary images, jaw-dropping choreography and a tantalizing multilingual vocal landscape.
 The shadows of Lily’s past invite her, along with each audience member, to consider how far they have strayed from who they are and where they come from.

 Missing is a truly universal theatrical experience.
-Since 2012 it has toured to Russia, China, Georgia, Malta, Colombia, Mexico and across the UK.
-It is due to perform in Hong Kong and Macau later in 2015.
+Since 2012 it has toured to Russia, China, Georgia, Malta, Colombia, Mexico, Hong Kong, Macau, Malaysia, South Korea, Spain, Greece and across the UK.

 In March 2015, during a three week run at Battersea Arts Centre, Missing was completely destroyed in a fire which devastated the Grand Hall.
 With help from generous support from our audiences and industry up and down the country, we managed to completely rebuild the production in just eight days so we could go ahead with our tour of Mexico.